 2. Look for a Suitable Cloud Provider

-Assess the various cloud platform providers in the market.
-For instance, running a comparison between AWS vs Azure vs Google Cloud would be helpful as they suit the needs of small as well as large-scale businesses.
+Assess the various cloud platform providers.
+For instance, running a comparison between AWS vs. Azure vs. Google Cloud would be helpful as they suit the needs of small and large-scale businesses.

 Comparisons should be primarily based on these parameters:

 - The price model and flexibility

 - The market share, and the corresponding reach